L50E02O/L50E02O/README.md

 ---

 ## 👋 About Me
-- 🎓 **Software Engineering Student** passionate about technology and development.
+- 🎓 **Software Engineering Student** passionate about technology and innovation.
-- 🧠 Focused on **problem-solving, clean architecture, and AI-powered workflows**.
+- 🧠 Focused on **clean architecture, AI-assisted workflows**, and backend systems.
-- ⚙️ Constantly exploring **modern frameworks and developer tools**.
+- 💡 Believer in *“learning by building”* — every project is an experiment and an opportunity.
-- 💡 Believe in *“learning by building”* — every project is a new experiment.
+- 🌱 Currently exploring **Supabase, TypeScript, NestJS, and MCP Context7**.

 ---